neel-dey/robustNTF/README.md

   * pytorch
   * tensorly

-Matplotlib and its dependencies are included just to run the notebook in the './example_notebooks/' folder (to be added).
+Matplotlib, Jupyter and their dependencies are only included to run the notebook in the './example_notebooks/' folder.

 This package was tested with PyTorch 1.2. with CUDA 10.0, but should be compatible with everything 0.4 and up.
 If any incompatibility is found, please open an issue.